timvanwolfswinkel/fork-cms-module-feedback-company/README.md

 * Show a reviews scoreboard on your website (now displaying star-icons in combination with [Font Awesome](https://github.com/FortAwesome/Font-Awesome))

+## Installation

+* Visit the [Fork CMS Documentation](http://www.fork-cms.com/community/documentation/detail/getting-started/adding-modules) to learn how to install a module.
+* Insert the XML-feed in the module settings ([Example Feed](https://beoordelingen.feedbackcompany.nl/samenvoordeel/scripts/flexreview/getreviewxml.cfm?ws=2789&publishIDs=1&nor=3&publishDetails=1&publishOnHold=0&sort=desc&emlpass=test))
+* Insert the Review-URL in the module settings, you can find this in your accounts settings in the Feedback Company management tool.
+* Add the scoreboard widget to your page.

 ## Support

 * E-mail: tim@webleads.nl or bart@webleads.nl